Predicting Routine Object Usage for Proactive Robot Assistance: Introduction

 Proactive assistive robots provide support for human user activities by monitoring user actions, identifying opportunities for supporting the user's objective, and performing supportive actions without explicitly being asked.
 Incorporating elements of proactive assistance has been proposed as a key principle for effective human-robot interaction~\cite{goodrich2003seven}, and studies have shown that users prefer proactive assistance over always having to ask for help in longitudinal interactions with robots~\cite{Gross2015, Peleka2018}.
 Prior work has considered assistance at two different time scales: short-term assistance based on the user's current action (e.g., handing the next tool for an assembly task)~\cite{puig2020watch, Harman2020ActionGF}, and longitudinal assistance, in which the robot must anticipate the user's needs over long time horizons (e.g., setting out breakfast before the user comes into the kitchen)~\cite{patel2022proactive}.

-In this work, we consider the problem of \textit{longitudinal proactive assistance}, in which the robot learns patterns of user behavior from observations of a wide range of household tasks, and then provides assistance by fetching objects prior to being asked.
+In this work, we consider the problem of \textit{longitudinal proactive assistance}, in which the robot learns patterns in user behavior from observations of a wide range of household tasks, and then provides assistance by fetching objects prior to being asked.
 Longitudinal assistance is a challenging problem due to the inherent stochasticity of human behavior -- at any given time of day, a person may engage in a wide variety of activities or interact with many objects.
 The leading dataset for modeling proactive assistance, HOMER~\cite{patel2022proactive}, crowdsourced different patterns of user routines and obtained models in which users were engaged in one of 3 activities on average, and up to 9 activities at certain times of the day.

-Computationally, proactive assistance can be modeled by considering object-object relation frequencies \cite{zeng2020semantic}, periodic routines \cite{Krajnik2015}, or as a generative graph neural network model that performs spatio-temporal object tracking~\cite{patel2022proactive}.
+Computationally, proactive assistance can be modeled by considering object-object relation frequencies \cite{zeng2020semantic}, periodic routines \cite{Krajnik2015}, or through spatio-temporal object tracking~\cite{patel2022proactive}.
 Our work is particularly inspired by Spatio-Temporal Object Tracking (STOT)~\cite{patel2022proactive}, which outperforms other prior methods using a generative graph neural network to learn a unified spatio-temporal predictive model of object dynamics from temporal sequences of object arrangements.
-The resulting model performed well on more consistent user routines, such as using a plate for dinner, but was unable to predict less consistent activities, such as socializing.
+The resulting model performed well on more consistent user routines, such as \textit{using a plate for dinner}, but was unable to predict less consistent activities, such as \textit{socializing}.
 A key limitation of STOT is that it utilized only object information for proactivity cues (e.g., which objects the user picked up and moved) and did not consider the underlying high level activity label for the user's actions.